scicloj/clojisr/README.md

 * clojisr can behave in a strange way when abandoned R (with Rserve) processes are running.
 Please kill such processes before creating an Rserve session.
 * Nextjournal can hang due to problems with logging, please add ` org.slf4j/slf4j-nop {:mvn/version "1.7.30"}` to the deps to disable logger.
 * When an R dataframe contains columns of type "logical" (that is, boolean), these are not transferable to Clojure.
 We wait for an upcoming fix in `tech.ml.dataset` code.

+## Video presentations

+The main ideas were discussed at [Scicloj Web meeting #7](https://www.youtube.com/watch?v=XoVX2Ezi_YM) and [ClojuTRE 2019](https://www.youtube.com/watch?v=A55jO02ZKcg).

+Note however that:
+- The API has changed since then (code generation mechanism, data visualization support, printing - see the [Tutorials](#Tutorials) below).
+- On the meeting, there is some careless use of the term 'zero copy'.
+Actually, what is usually meant by this term is not supported at the moment.

 ## Tutorials